-When troubleshooting, downloading or installing drivers it is recommended that you read the Dell Knowledge Based article, Drivers and Downloads FAQ 000123347.
+When troubleshooting, downloading, or installing drivers, it is recommended that you read the Dell Knowledge Base article Drivers and Downloads FAQs 000123347.

-BIOS setup
+BIOS Setup

-- CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup program.

-Certain changes can make your computer work incorrectly. - i NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not be displayed. - NOTE: Before you change BIOS Setup program, it is recommended that you write down the BIOS Setup program screen information for future reference.
+- CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup.
+Certain changes can make your computer work incorrectly. - NOTE: Depending on the computer and the installed devices, the options that are listed in this section may or may not be displayed. - NOTE: Before you change the settings in BIOS Setup, it is recommended that you note down the original settings for future reference.

-Use the BIOS Setup program for the following purposes:
+Use BIOS Setup for the following purposes:

-- Get information about the hardware installed in your computer, such as the amount of RAM and the size of the hard drive. - Change the system configuration information. - Set or change a user-selectable option, such as the user password, type of hard drive installed, and enabling or disabling base devices.
+- Get information about the hardware installed in your computer, such as the amount of RAM and the size of the storage device - Change the system configuration information. - Set or change a user-selectable option, such as the user password, type of hard drive installed, and enable or disable base devices.

 - BIOS overview

-- Entering BIOS setup program
+- Entering BIOS Setup

 - Navigation keys

-- One time boot menu
+- F12 One Time Boot menu

 - System setup options

 - Updating the BIOS

-- System and setup password

-- · Clearing BIOS (System Setup) and System passwords
+- Clearing BIOS (System Setup) and System passwords